robto09/CocktailCraft/README.md

 - **Personalized Recommendations**: "You might also like" suggestions based on viewing history and preferences
 - **Dark Mode Support**: Adaptive UI that supports both light and dark themes with smooth transitions
 - **Offline Mode**: Browse recently viewed cocktails and favorites without internet connection
+- **Background Sync**: Automatic data synchronization when app is backgrounded for fresh content on launch
 - **Robust Error Handling**: User-friendly error messages with recovery options
 - **Polished Animations**: Enhanced user experience with smooth animations and micro-interactions
 - **Cross-Platform**: Same codebase for both Android and iOS platforms with platform-specific UI components